wilsonify/wilsonify.github.io/content/recipes/CHOCOLATE CHIP AND ALMOND BUTTER COOKIES51.md

 5 Scoop out a spoonful of dough onto the sheet and kind of flatten it out a bit until you get

 about a 2-inch-wide cookie.
-Keep going until you fucking run out of dough and then bake
+Keep going until you  run out of dough and then bake

 until the bottoms are nice and golden, 15 to 18 minutes.
 Take them off the sheet and let them